f5devcentral/f5-cloudserviceeaplab/README.rst

 6. Update Monitoring to Blocking via UI
 ***************************************

-For now all the threats of your app are only monitored without any actions taken.
+For now all of the requests flowing to your app are only monitored without any actions taken.
 You can change monitoring to blocking both via the F5 Cloud Services portal and via Postman.
 Let's start with changing from monitoring to blocking for High-risk Attack Mitigation via the F5 Cloud Services portal, and for Malicious IP and Threat Campaigns via Postman in the following section.

 `a)` In order to start blocking attacks, go to the **PROTECT APPLICATION** tab, then open **High-risk Attack Mitigation** and toggle **Blocking Mode** on.
 Click **Update** (and give it a few seconds to update).